AdilMah/Interview-Preparation/README.md

 # Interview-Preparation
-This repositoy contains all my codes that I wrote as a part of my Interview Preparation
+This repository contains all my codes that I wrote as a part of my Interview Preparation.